aessakine/aessakine.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: " Where Do We Stand with Implicit Neural Representations?"
+title: " Where Do We Stand with Implicit Neural Representations?
 A Technical and Performance Survey"
 collection: publications
 category: manuscripts
 permalink: /publication/2009-10-01-paper-title-number-1